asenath247/INTERACTION-DESIGN/README.md

 #### Located in: https://github.com/asenath247/INTERACTION-DESIGN/new/main?readme=1

 ## Introduction
 The COM525 is a repository that consists of component library that provide solutions to real-life preoblems.
-Components are design with React, through .js, .css and HTML.
+Components are designed by Figma and executed with React, through .js, .css and HTML.

 [1.
 Hamburger Menu ](#1-Hamburger-Menu)
   * [Research and Introduction](#research)